Inappropriate conduct

 Whistleblowing

-At any stage during the review process possible breaches of our Assessment Regulations can be and are dismissed.
+At any stage during the review process possible breaches of the assessment regulations or exam rules can be and are dismissed where it is deemed appropriate to do so.

-Contacting candidates about possible breaches of our Assessment Regulations
+Contacting candidates about possible breaches of our assessment regulations or exam rules

-If it is determined that a case needs further consideration, then the candidate will receive a letter by email outlining what the possible breach is.
-We do not automatically assume that individuals have breached the Assessment Regulations and invite candidates to respond in writing to the letter they receive.
-The candidate’s response can include any evidence that they think is relevant to the case.
-To ensure the system is fair, any response received will be presented as part of the case to a panel for consideration.
+If it is determined that a case needs further consideration in order to determine an outcome, then the candidate will receive an opportunity to respond in writing to the concerns we have raised.
+The candidate’s response can include any evidence that they think is relevant and will be taken into consideration when reviewing the case.
+In some instances, cases will be presented to an IFoA inappropriate conduct panel for an outcome decision.

 Ensuring a fair process

-We recognise that receiving a letter which outlines a possible breach this will be a stressful time for a candidate.
+We recognise that being notified that a possible breach of assessment regulations or exam rules has occurred can be a worrying time for a candidate.
 Therefore, we want to do as much as possible to keep this distress to a minimum.
-We make every effort to complete a full analysis and produce letters prior to releasing exam results .
-However, this may not always be possible.
+We make every effort to complete a full analysis and communicate an outcome prior to the release of exam results.
+However, on occasions this may not always be possible due to factors which are outside of our control, but we will communicate updates to ensure those impacted are kept informed of the progress of the investigation.

-What are the likely outcomes if the panel finds that inappropriate conduct has taken place?
+What are the likely outcomes if it is determined that inappropriate conduct has taken place?

 The IFoA treats any finding of inappropriate conduct in either its assessment or qualification processes as a very serious matter.

-The panel may agree an outcome that can range from a formal warning, to a two year disqualification from sitting the IFoA examinations, depending on the severity of the inappropriate conduct.
+An outcome can range from a formal warning or advisory letter, to a disqualification period from sitting the IFoA assessments, depending on the severity of the inappropriate conduct which has occurred.
+It is also possible that a case may be dismissed.

-In some cases the panel may refer a case of inappropriate conduct to the IFoA Disciplinary Panel to be investigated, but these cases are very rare.
+In some circumstances a case of inappropriate conduct may also be referred to the IFoA Disciplinary Panel to be investigated but these cases are very rare.

-Candidates have the opportunity to appeal the outcome of a panel, including those that may be referred to Disciplinary.
-Only after the appeal is concluded will any cases be referred to Disciplinary if still appropriate.
+Candidates have the opportunity to appeal the outcome of an inappropriate conduct investigation, including those that may be referred to disciplinary.